mcj-claude/GitHubCloneProject/README.md

-This ia a description o my repo
+This ia a description of my repo
-Modification in the main branch
+Modification in main branch.